 Finally everyone sat down, the man and woman on the red couch, the children on cushions on each end of the table and so to the left and right of their parents, and Anna on the opposite side of the table facing the parents.

 Noticing a small bookshelf containing mostly paperback books Anna commented on them.
 At that the mother shyly admitted to knowing how to read, a skill looked down upon in women.
 She and her husband had also taught her children to read.
-She also taught other children in the neighborhood, those whose parents wanted them.
+She also taught other children in the neighborhood, those whose parents wanted that.

 Arksalakan said, a bit defiantly, “Knowledge and hard work is the key to a better life.”